 Raising children can be one of the most expensive things people do over a lifetime.
 When your last child moves out, you may start dreaming about the positive impact on your household budget.
-But before the spending begins, it’s important for you to consider your empty-nest budget and determine how you want to reallocate your funds.
+But before the spending begins, use the "three Rs" as you consider your empty-nest budget and determine how you want to reallocate your funds.

 Rightsizing